Ojude Oba festival: History

 The 2013 edition of the annual Ojude Oba festival hosted many prominent dignitaries, such as Hon.
 Aminu Waziri Tambuwal, Governor Ibikunle Amosun, Governor of Bayelsa State, Hon.
 Seriake Dickson, who was represented by the Secretary to the State Government, SSG, wife of Ogun State governor, Mrs. Olufunsho Amosun, the state deputy governor, Prince Segun Adesegun, Secretary to Ogun State Government, Mr. Taiwo Adeoluwa and members of the state executive council.

 In 2017 festival themed: “Our Culture, Our Pride,” was graced by the then Governor of Ogun State, Gov. Ibikunle Amosun and his state executive cabinet, Otunba Subomi Balogun, the Otunba Tunwashe of Ijebu and founder of First City Monument Group, Adegunwa, a renowned businessman and former chairman of Sterling Bank PLC, Chief Kola Banjo and former governor of the state, Otunba Gbenga Daniel.

 The 2018 edition of the Ojude Oba festival received the presence of former Senate President, Dr. Bukola Saraki as a special guest of honour, who was accompanied by seven other senators which includes; Senator Ben Murray-Bruce, Senator Dino Melaye, Senator Biodun Olujimi, Senator Duro Faseyi, Senator Sam Anyanwu, Senator Rafiu Ibrahim and Senator Shaba Lafiaaji among others.
 Also, the then state Governor of Ogun State, Senator Ibikunle Amosun was expected but was represented by his deputy, Mrs. Yetunde Onanuga at the event.
 One of the main sponsors of the 2018 edition was the chairman and founder of Globacom Otunba Mike Adenuga.
-Nollywood actor, Odunlade Adekola, DJ Top and the trio of Mr Real, Idowest and Slim Case was also present in festival where they gave indigenes and guests the 2018 Glo Miss Ojude Oba Beauty pageant held at Equity Hotel.
+Nollywood actor Odunlade Adekola, DJ Top and the trio of Mr Real, Idowest and Slim Case were also present in the festival, where they gave indigenes and guests the 2018 Glo Miss Ojude Oba Beauty Pageant held at Equity Hotel.

 The 2020 edition of the Ojude Oba festival was cancelled by the Awujale and Paramount Ruler of Ijebuland, Oba (Dr) Sikiru Adetona due to covid-19 and the need to maintain social and physical distancing amid the coronavirus pandemic.

 Again the 2021 edition was also cancelled because of the rapid resurgence of the coronavirus.
 The organizers said it is better to avoid preventable health hazards and protect lives.